Fleet Mortgages Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-A precondition to being on the Fleet Mortgages approved panel is to comply with the CML Handbook requirements (last updated for this lender on Fleet Mortgages) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
-Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.
+The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and Fleet Mortgages are the client.
+A precondition to being on the Fleet Mortgages approved panel is to comply with the CML Handbook requirements (last updated for this lender on Fleet Mortgages).
+The CML Handbook conditions require your lawyer to disclose issues such as defects will the lease so that Fleet Mortgages can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected .
+Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.

 Fleet Mortgages have agreed my mortgage in principle, my offer on house has been accepted, now what?